List of Marvel Comics characters: R: Regent

 Regent is a character in Marvel Comics.
 He makes his first full appearance as the main antagonist of the limited series Amazing Spider-Man: Renew Your Vows, as part of the 2015 Secret Wars storyline.
 The Earth-616 version was introduced in the fourth volume of The Amazing Spider-Man.

 Earth-18119 version

 The Earth-18119 incarnation of Augustus Roman is the CEO of Empire Unlimited and developed technology that enables him to steal the abilities of superheroes after killing them.
 He kidnaps heroes from throughout his Battleworld domain, the Regency, before being defeated by Spider-Man.

 Earth-616 version

 The Earth-616 incarnation of Augustus Roman is largely similar to the Earth-18199 version.
 However, instead of killing superhumans to acquire their powers, he imprisons them in special cells and harnesses their powers via his suit.

-During the "Secret Empire" storyline, Regent appears as a member of Hydra's Army of Evil.

 Regent in other media

 Regent appears in Spider-Man, voiced by Imari Williams.
-This version is Yuri Watanabe's mentor who holds a grudge against the Avengers for arresting his father, who was given a life sentence for what he saw as minor felonies.
-Throughout his appearances, he battles Spider-Man before being relieved of his position as warden and remanded to the Cellar.
+This version is Yuri Watanabe's mentor and holds a grudge against the Avengers for arresting his father, who was given a life sentence for what he saw as minor felonies.